lechuhuuha/go-leet-code/dsa/chapter10/garbagecollection/README.md

 - Understand costs by looking into the Go GC.

 - Use these insights to improve application's resource utilization.

-- A GC or garbage collection is a system that recycles memory on behalf of the application by indentifying which parts of memory are no longer needed.

 - The Go standard toolchain provides a runtime library that ships with every application, and this runtime library includes a garbage collector.